• Home

 Historical black and white of the Argyle Street Ash – the last trams in Glasgow ran in 1962.
 Credit: Douglas Crawford/Tree Wise Urban Forestry

-Writer and historian James Cowan described it in a local newspaper column in the 1930s as “…a very tall ash tree, its highest branches reaching far above the top windows of the tenement…It is quite the most graceful ash I have seen.”
+Writer and historian James Cowan described it in a local newspaper column in 1935 as “…a very tall ash tree, its highest branches reaching far above the top windows of the tenement…It is quite the most graceful ash I have seen.”
 The column was later published in Cowan’s book From Glasgow’s Treasure Chest.
-Acknowledging its cultural importance to the city, it was the first tree in Glasgow to be given a Tree Preservation Order.
-It survived Victorian industrialisation, the Clydeside Blitz, decades of urban change and development, and is not showing any significant symptoms of ash dieback.
-Situated on one of Glasgow’s busiest roads, it’s rooted in the city’s history and stands as a local symbol of grace and resilience.

 In second place, with 24% of the votes, was the King of Limbs, an ancient oak in Savernake Forest, Wiltshire.
-Radiohead named one of their albums in honour of the tree, after spending time recording nearby.
+Radiohead named their 2011 album after the tree, having encountered it while recording In Rainbows at nearby Tottenham House.
+Believed to be over 1,000 years old, its sprawling, octopus-like limbs are the result of centuries of pollarding.

 A closeup view from the base of the King of Limbs oak showing its large hollowed trunk with visible wood grain looking upward into spreading branches and green foliage